jonatas1n/vuejs-challenge-1-boilerplate/README.md

 4. Write applicable e2e and unit tests (if you run out of time, just focus on testing core business logic–100% coverage isn’t make or break).
 If you’re more comfortable with using other frameworks (e.g. Cypress for e2e and Jest for unit testing) you’re welcome to swap out the installed frameworks.
 5. Submit by requesting a review on your final PR from <https://github.com/em1382>.

-You have a time limit of three days.
-As it’s understood that time zones vary by candidate, your submission will be due 72 hours from 9am on November 12th in your local time zone.
+This challenge has a time limit of three days (72 hours).
+As it’s understood that time zones vary by candidate, your submission will be due 72 hours from 9am in your local time zone on the day after you receive this document.

 ## Recommended IDE Setup